diamondburned/nix-search/README.md

 }
 ```

-If you're using Flakes, you can also add `github:diamondburned/nix-flakes` as
+If you're using Flakes, you can also add `github:diamondburned/nix-search` as
-an input and use `nix-flakes.packages.${system}.default`.
+an input and use `nix-search.packages.${system}.default`.

 ### Go